sylvainwhite/sylvain-white-dev/_posts/2021-01-22-softwareIsEngineering.md

 ### Why software is engineering

 A brillant talk that explains why software is 'real' engineering.
-The speaker gives a definition of engineering and shows how it applies to the software.
+The speaker gives a definition of engineering and shows how it applies to software.

 [Software Art Thou: Glenn Vanderburg - Real Software Engineering](https://www.youtube.com/watch?v=RhdlBHHimeM&feature=youtu.be){:target="_blank"}